SDA-SE/defectdojo-client/README.md

 # DefectDojo Java Client Library
 This repository uses OWASP SecureCodeBox defectdojo client library for API calls against OWASP DefectDojo.
-It is especially useful for Jenkins builds in the Jenkinsfile.
+It is especially useful for Jenkins builds in the Jenkinsfile or for tools like the [ClusterScanner](https://github.com/SDA-SE/clusterscanner).

 # Development
 * `defectdojo.groovy` simulates Jenkins, all parameters (e.g. token) needs to be adjusted here